Kazmimasooma/Group-1-Disney/README.md

 - In addition, as the movie genre was adventure.
 The rides can be designed to be more thrilling instead of easy going, as they will appeal more to an adventurous  demographic.

-## Decomposing the Task:
+## Decomposing the Task

 Think from business point of view.
 Example of what our system can produce:-

-1. Customer segmentation:
+1. Customer segmentation

 * With the data we have, we can “discover” user preferences and toys sales, and therefore use this information for ToysRus toy product placement.
 Eg: Lion King merchandise beside Toy Story merchandise as we discovered that people who like Lion King also like Toy Story.
 If the genre are both “Adventure”, then we can also suggest that the toy merchandise include something like “adventure game” and not just soft toys.